Kalypso Logo

 Day 1-2 : Kochi

-The ancient seaport of Kochi is one of Kerala’s most delightful cities.
-Here you may either relax or stroll through the old town’s maze of small streets and experience Fort Kochi’s colonial flair.
-In the evening we would recommend you to go for a little walk along the coastal path where you can enjoy an amazing sunset by the famous Chinese fishing nets.
+The ancient seaport of Kochi is one of Kerala’s delightful little cities.
+Here you may either relax or stroll through the old town’s maze of small streets and experience Fort Kochi’s ancient quarter with colonial flair.
+In the evening we would recommend you to go for a little walk along the coastal path where you can enjoy an amazing sunset at the famous Chinese fishing nets.
+The St. Francis Church, India’s oldest European church, the impressive Santa Cruz Basilica as well as the Mattancherry Palace and the synagogue are all worth a visit on your walks through the narrow roads.
+In the evening we will attend a traditional Kathakali dance performance, a mixture of dance and theatre.

 Day 3-4: Thattekkad

 After an early breakfast, you will be transferred to Thattekkad, a lowland forest.
 57 species of fishes, 12 species of amphibians (4 are endemic to western Ghats), 30 species of reptiles, 38 species of aquatic macro vertebrates have been recorded from sanctuary, besides 275 species of birds and 76 species of butterflies, many endemics among them.
 Wild animals like Elephant, Sambar, Wild Dogs, Civet Cat, Jungle Cat are sometimes also seen.
 Thattekkad Bird sanctuary is indeed a field laboratory for conservation education.
-Your stay would be at the Hornbill camp set along the shores of the river Periyar opposite the sanctuary.
-After a traditional lunch at the common gazebo overlooking the river, you will get an opportunity to go on the kayaks for a journey through to the rain forests on the opposite side of the river.
+Your stay would be at a resort set along the shores of the river Periyar opposite the bird sanctuary.
+Here you will you will have an opportunity to go on the kayaks for a journey through to the rain forests on the opposite side of the river.
 Here if you are lucky, there are chances of sighting the Malabar Giant Squirrel & many of the 275 species of birds that congregate here.
 The lush rain forest also harbours endemic birds like the brilliantly colorful Malabar Parakeets & the Malabar Trogons.
 After your return, there is a walk planned through the local village to see how the farming community lives amidst their plantations of rubber, coconuts & various spices like pepper and ginger.
 The villages are friendly places and you will be welcomed in their midst.
-You can also go on walk to the rain forests in the company of a naturalist.
+You will also go on an early morning walk to the rain forests in the company of a naturalist.
 Here you see a wide variety of birds & butterflies, many of them like the Whitebellied Treepie, the Malabar Grey Hornbill or butterflies like the Southern Birdwing not sighted anywhere else in the world.
-Retun for a late breakfast at the camp.

 Day 5-7: Munnar